saurabh190802/septocode/README.md

 # septocode
-Here you can get all septcode problem statements, input files with best possible answer and output files for each question also
+Here you can get all septocode problem statements, input files with best possible answer and output files for each question also